Matheus-Pombeiro/gun_violence_us/README.md

 <ul>
   <li>What state and city have the most incident records?
 And during which month did the most of those incidents happen?</li>
-  <li>In terms of the state with the highest number of records, are the occurrences of violence increasing or decreasing over time?</li>
   <li>What’s the means of victims and suspects killed in the city with the highest number of records?
 Are these numbers related in any way?</li>
   <li>Are there more suspects killed, injured or arrested?
 Are the results good?</li>
   <li>What’s the relation between victims killed and suspects arrested in each occurrence?</li>